There are a number of causes for puckering and often a combination of reasons that contribute to that unsightly effect in a particular sample.

 - Switch to rayon thread.

 - Use the finest (smallest) needle that can penetrate the fabric without damaging the fabric, thread, or allowing the needle to flex.
 This is a good rule to follow any time but pay particular attention when pucker prevention is paramount.
+Using a sharp needle with tightly woven fabrics can also reduce puckering.
+Embroidery needles are slightly rounded (somewhere between a sharp and a ballpoint).

 - When in doubt, appliqué!
 Just joking, but only halfway.
 Appliqués work on a wider range of fabrics than full stitch designs but that’s a subject for another article!